-- (a) the cash price of accessories or services related to the sale, such as delivery, installation, alterations, modifications, and improvements, and - (b) taxes to the extent imposed on a cash sale of the goods, services, or interest in land.

-The cash price stated by the seller to the buyer in a disclosure statement is presumed to be the cash price.

-- (9) "Closed end credit" means a consumer loan or a consumer credit sale which is not incurred pursuant to open end credit. - (10) "Closing costs" with respect to a debt secured by an interest in land includes: - (a) The actual fees paid a public official or agency of the state or federal government, for filing, recording or releasing any instrument relating to the debt; and - (b) bona fide and reasonable expenses incurred by the lender in connection with the making, closing, disbursing, extending, readjusting or renewing the debt which are payable to third parties not related to the lender, except that reasonable fees for an appraisal made by the lender or related party are permissible. - (11) "Code mortgage rate" means the greater of: - (a) 12%; or - (b) the sum of: - (i) The yield on 30-year fixed rate conventional home mortgage loans committed for delivery within 61 to 90 days accepted under the federal home loan mortgage corporation's or any successor's daily offerings for sale on the last day on which commitments for such mortgages were received in the previous month; and - (ii) 5%.
+- (8) "Assignment" means the act by which one person transfers to another person or causes to vest in that other person, any kind of property or valuable interests and includes any temporary or permanent transfer of servicing rights in the property or valuable interest. - (9) "Balloon payment" means any scheduled payment that is more than twice as large as the average of earlier scheduled payments. - (10) "Billing cycle" means the same and shall be interpreted in the same manner as prescribed in 12 C.F.R.1026.2(a)(4). - (11) "Cash price" of goods, services or an interest in land means the price at which they are offered for sale by the seller to cash buyers in the ordinary course of business and may include: - (a) the cash price of accessories or services related to the sale, such as delivery, installation, alterations, modifications, and improvements, and - (b) taxes to the extent imposed on a cash sale of the goods, services, or interest in land. - (c) The cash price stated by the seller to the buyer in a disclosure statement is presumed to be the cash price. - (12) "Closed-end credit" means the same and shall be interpreted in the same manner as prescribed in 12 C.F.R.
+1026.2(a)(10). - (13) "Closing costs" with respect to a debt secured by an interest in land includes: - (a) The actual fees paid a public official or agency of the state or federal government, for filing, recording or releasing any instrument relating to the debt; and - (b) bona fide and reasonable expenses incurred by the lender in connection with the making, closing, disbursing, extending, readjusting or renewing the debt which are payable to third parties not related to the lender, except that reasonable fees for an appraisal made by the lender or related party are permissible. - (14) "Conspicuous" means a term or clause that is so written so a reasonable person against whom it is to operate ought to have noticed it.
+Whether a term or clause is conspicuous or not is for decision by the trier of fact. - (15) "Consumer" means the buyer, lessee or debtor to whom credit is granted in a consumer credit transaction. - (16) "Consumer credit filer" means a person who is required to file a notice with the administrator pursuant to K.S.A.
+16a-6-201 et seq., and amendments thereto.

-If the reference rate referred to in subparagraph (i) of paragraph (b) is discontinued, becomes impractical to use, or is otherwise not readily ascertainable for any reason, the administrator may designate a comparable replacement reference rate and, upon publishing notice of the same, such replacement reference rate shall become the reference rate referred to in subparagraph (i) of paragraph (b).
-The secretary of state shall publish notice of the code mortgage rate not later than the second issue of the Kansas register published each month.

-(12) "Conspicuous" means a term or clause is conspicuous when it is so written that a reasonable person against whom it is to operate ought to have noticed it.
-Whether a term or clause is conspicuous or not is for decision by the trier of fact.